 Every morning and night stretch the body, drink good clean water and give thanks for all that you have been given and what you’ve been entrusted to care for.

 Why should a farmer or laborer come to you for help instead of a conventional doctor?

 Western medicine holds a very important place in health and healing.
 If you break your leg or you feel a heart attack approaching, please don’t come to my office!
 Allopathic medicine is wonderful at saving organs and lives.
 That is what medical doctors do best.
 I am interested in preventative medicine and helping patients find great health before disease sets in.
 I want to help people find wellness care, not sick care.
 If you’d like to find your best health potential to live the life you were intended to have, then you would be a great candidate for my office.

 By Andrew French.
-This article appeared in the January 2017 issue of Acres U.S.A.
+This article appeared in the January 2018 issue of Acres U.S.A. magazine.